raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - There is a parent process able to see information in all namespaces
 - Every host in a namespace has its own routing table and ARP table, independent from the parent host
 - Interfaces are different for every network namespace.
 We have a loopback interface for each network namespace
-- We can connect two network namespaces with a virtual connection to which we will assign IP addresses
+- We can connect two network namespaces with a virtual connection(virtual ethernet cable with tow interfaces) to which we will assign IP addresses
-- We can also create virtual elements like switches to connect interfaces on different namespaces
+- We can also create virtual elements like Vswitches(an interface for the host and a switch for the namespace.) to connect interfaces on different namespaces
+- `ip netns add`: to creat a network namespace
+- `ip -n blue link `: list interfaces that belong to **blue namespace**
+- `ip link add veth-red type veth peer name veth-blue`: to create the **cable(virtual connection)**
+- `ip link set veth-red netns red` : attach each interface to the appropriate namespace
+- `ip addr -n red add 192.168.15.1 dev veth-red`: to assign ip to a namespace(red)

 ## Docker networking
 - Docker containers have their own network namespace